What is the ETRAD-Q?

 The Questionnaire sur les Troubles d’Origine traumatique Précoces (Q-TOP), the original French-language version of the Early TRAuma-related Disorders Questionnaire (ETRAD-Q), was developed to screen for reactive attachment disorder (RAD) and disinhibited social engagement disorder (DSED), two diagnoses in the trauma- and stressor-related disorders section of the DSM-5.

 This caregiver-report questionnaire comprises 42 items regarding children’s behaviours to be rated on a four-point Likert scale (not at all true, a little bit true, pretty much true, very much true).
+The questionnaire comprise a RAD scale (25 items) and a DSED scale (17 items*).

 There are two subscales for DSED:

-There are three for RAD:
+There are three subscales for RAD:

-- Emotional unpredictability (criterion B3).
+- Emotional unpredictability (criterion B3): 8 items

-- At-risk children with a clinical diagnosis of attachment disorder (by a community practitioner).
+The ETRAD-Q subscales allow differentiating three groups of children:1) Community children, 2) At-risk children (adopted or in CPS care), 3) At-risk children with a clinical diagnosis of attachment disorder (by a community practitioner).

-We would like to thank the Institut universitaire Jeunes en difficulté (IUJD) for the financial support that made it possible to complete the validation study, as well as the development of the TREAD-Q kit (web page, technical manual, final questionnaire, Excel corrector).
+The technical manual (to be downloaded with the ETRAD-Q kit, see below) includes normative data.
+Reading the technical manual is required to use the tool.
+We would like to thank the Institut universitaire Jeunes en difficulté (IUJD) for the financial support that made it possible to complete the validation study, as well as the development of the ETRAD-Q kit (web page, technical manual, final questionnaire, Excel corrector).
+The kit is available in French and English.
+If you would like to translate the instrument into another language, please contact us.
+There are already teams working on translating the questionnaire into different languages at the moment.

 Auteurs du Q-TOP